 I don’t really have a good excuse for my inactivity other than I am really trying to get a few books read quickly so I can queue up some more reviews for this month.
 But also, I binged The Staircase on Netflix really hard.

 Like, it was kind of pathetic how hard of a binge I did.
 I barely moved.
-My Fitbit thought I was sleeping for 14 hours.
-No joke.
+My Fitbit thought I was dead.

 But I’m back on it for this week!
 And the lovely Emily over at Wicked Good Reads is even helping me out with some content by tagging me in for this bookish questionnaire.